Sardar Ashiq Hussain: Political career

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-207 (Muzaffargarh-I) in 1997 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-207 (Muzaffargarh-I) in the 1997 Pakistani general election.
 He received 38,842 and defeated an independent candidate, Rasool Baksh Khan Jatoi.

-He ran for the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency NA-180 (Muzaffargarh-V) in 2002 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency NA-180 (Muzaffargarh-V) in the 2002 Pakistani general election but was unsuccessful.
 He received 65,871 votes and lost the seat to Abdul Qayyum Khan Jatoi.

-He ran for the seat of the National Assembly as a candidate of PML-Q from Constituency NA-180 (Muzaffargarh-V) in 2008 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly as a candidate of PML-Q from Constituency NA-180 (Muzaffargarh-V) in the 2008 Pakistani general election but was unsuccessful.
 He received 63,144 votes and lost the seat to Abdul Qayyum Khan Jatoi.
 In the same election, he ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-261 (Muzaffargarh-XI) but was unsuccessful.
 He received 345 votes and lost the seat to Sardar Aamir Talal Khan Gopang.

-He was elected to the National Assembly as an independent candidate from Constituency NA-180 (Muzaffargarh-V) in 2013 Pakistani general election.
+He was elected to the National Assembly as an independent candidate from Constituency NA-180 (Muzaffargarh-V) in the 2013 Pakistani general election.
 He received 72,044 votes and defeated Syed Muhammad Abdullah Shah, a candidate of PML-N. He joined PML-N in May 2013.

 In May 2018, he quit PML-N and joined Pakistan Tehreek-e-Insaf (PTI).